cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Contact: Through Discord.

 ## Changelog

+**2.2.2**
+- Code cleanup and refactor that reduces the possibility of potential bugs using the power of ChensHelper.
+- Eliminated most of possible exceptions that may occur.
+- If there are no more bugs or needed API, this could be the final version.

 **2.2.1**
 - Fixed a bug in Laser Drone where the charging sound effect is duplicated per client.